7 Design Principles for a Church Logo

 1. Understanding the Church's Identity

 Every church has a distinctive history, vision, and mission.
-Aligning the logo with these unique elements is paramount.
+Aligning the logo with these unique elements is absolutely vital.
 Invite your elders and leaders to reflect on the beliefs that are core to who your church is and who you are becoming.
-These core values will lay the foundation for a logo that authentically represents the soul of your congregation.
+These core values will lay the foundation for a logo that authentically represents a powerful vision and identity.

 2. Simplicity and Memorability